Vision and Values Assessment

 Most leaders face two perpetual problems.
 They have too much stress and too little time.

 The Vision and Values Assessment is the most powerful tool we’ve found for addressing these challenges.
-The process typically takes between 30 to 60 minutes to complete, and can also be shared with a spouse or partner.
+The process typically takes around 60 minutes to complete, and can also be shared with a spouse or partner.

 After completing the assessment, you’ll receive a 22 page report with your results and recommendations for next steps.